-- 3.34 There is currently an unprecedented level of uncertainty in relation to Local Government Finance with a number of planned reforms.
-This unprecedented uncertainty has been amplified by the COVID-19 pandemic that will likely have an ongoing and long term impact on revenue budgets. - 3.35 Financial planning in these circumstances with any degree of certainty is incredibly difficult especially when it is not clear when or if any of the planned reforms will be implemented. - 3.36 However the scenarios in this report provide an indication of the impact on the MTFS from the use of different assumptions.
-The three scenarios utilised all currently project a funding gap in 2023/24 and up to 2025/26.
+- 3.48 There is currently an unprecedented level of uncertainty in relation to Local Government Finance with a number of planned reforms.
+This unprecedented uncertainty has been amplified by the COVID-19 pandemic that will likely have an ongoing and long term impact on revenue budgets. - 3.49 Financial planning in these circumstances with any degree of certainty is incredibly difficult especially when it is not clear when or if any of the planned reforms will be implemented. - 3.50 However the scenarios in this report provide an indication of the impact on the MTFS from the use of different assumptions.
+Two of the three scenarios utilised currently project a funding gap in 2023/24 and up to 2025/26.
 The projected funding gaps are principally due to: - The projected impact of the Review of Needs and Resources (formerly the Fair Funding Review) and the review of Business Rate Baselines where resources are likely to be redistributed from District Councils to Upper Tier authorities.
-These reviews reflect the need for additional funding to address the increasing demographic demands in adult social care and children's services. - The additional costs related to delivering existing services such as inflation, pension costs, an increasing population and more properties. - The desire to deliver new or enhanced often discretionary services such as a replacement leisure centre. - 3.37 A replacement leisure centre of £5,000,000 funded by borrowing has been included in the Approved MTFS.
-The estimated cost of borrowing of £294,000 impacting from 2024/25 onwards for a budgeted period of 25 years has also been included in the Approved Revenue Budget. - 3.38 This borrowing will be a long term financial commitment for the Council.
-Therefore given the range of financial projections at this time of unprecedented uncertainty, Council will need to be aware that to enter into long term commitments of this nature carry a very high risk that a balanced budget cannot be achieved or maintained. - 3.39 It is very important therefore to highlight that to mitigate the risk of a statutory notice, focused on the inability to deliver a balanced budget, a robust and deliverable savings plan will need to be agreed together with a commitment to its delivery before any financial commitment can take place.
+These reviews reflect the need for additional funding to address the increasing demographic demands in adult social care and children's services. - The additional costs related to delivering existing services such as inflation, pension costs, an increasing population and more properties. - The desire to deliver new or enhanced often discretionary services such as a replacement leisure centre.